Roads in the United Kingdom: 1997–present day

 and be a "developer's charter".

-Traffic has increased by 80% between 1980 and 2005 whilst road capacity has increased by 10%.
+Traffic increased by 80% between 1980 and 2005, while road capacity increased by 10%.

+Scotland's trunk roads are organised as a single trunk road network overseen by Transport Scotland.
+In 2011, Transport Scotland proposed a plan to dual the A9 between Perth and Inverness with construction to start in September 2015, and to finish in 2035.
+Another plan is underway to do the same to the A96 between Aberdeen and Inverness.

-On 4 June 2018, a change in the law meant that learner drivers, who had previously been banned from driving on motorways, were allowed to use them when accompanied by a driving instructor in a car with dual controls.
+In June 2018, a change in the law meant that learner drivers, who had previously been banned from driving on motorways, were allowed to use them when accompanied by a driving instructor in a car with dual controls.
 As motorway driving is not offered as part of the practical driving test in the United Kingdom, these measures were put in place in an effort to teach motorway safety.

+In the 2020s, there was a policy shift away from "predict and provide" to "decide and provide" in which transport planning aims to achieve a desired level of road use, rather than unconstrained growth as before, also aiming to secure Net Zero.
+This concept was developed by the TRICS Consortium; Oxfordshire County Council was the first local authority to adopt it formally as Council policy.

 Naming

 Road names have traditional conventions in the UK.